kbazl3/GuitarShop/README.md

 I've always wanted to own a guitar shop that allowed me to buy and sell used guitars, service/repair guitars, offer guitar lessons and record music in a studio.
 I built this website as my personal project for DevMountain based off of that dream.

-The admin portion of this site can be found if you put /login at the end of the url.
+The admin portion of this site can be accessed if you put /login at the end of the url.
 Login with kk as the username and kkkkkk as the password.
 Feel free to mess around with the data :)  I trust you.

 <h3>Optimization</h3>
 <hr>